krahim/fftwtools/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/fftwtools)](https://cran.r-project.org/package=fftwtools)

+NOTE to Maintainer (me): Update the version number in DESCRIPTION and configure.ac prior to uploading to CRAN--two places.

 NOTE:
 I appreciate all contributions, pull requests, and help.
 I would like to keep this version ready to upload to CRAN.
 That means if a pull request does not pass R CMD check --as-cran with the latest version of R, I will only spend a short bit of time trying to debug it before removing it.

 Please note that if the  --as-cran check generates a WARNING or a NOTE then it is not a clean pass, and it is not ready to upload to CRAN.
 If I cannot quickly debug the Warning or Note, then I will remove the change.

+In general, I do not keep a seperate development version and changes are uploaded to cran once they are integrated.

 fftwtools
 =========